 For more information:

-North Carolina’s Eastern Region WorkReady Communities website.
-The new NCWorkready.org makes it seamless for employers committed to finding qualified CRC talent to locate those individuals.
-By the same token, job seekers that have earned their CRC can easily browse available positions for which they qualify.
+- North Carolina’s Eastern Alliance WorkReady Communities website makes it seamless for employers committed to finding qualified CRC talent to locate those individuals.
+By the same token, job seekers that have earned a CRC can easily browse available positions for which they qualify.

 1385 John Small Ave.